 In order to promote varied learning, the design of Frankfurt School of Finance & Management offers a diverse spatial layout, reinventing traditional, hierarchical teaching.

 As a manifestation of the ambition to encourage learning outside the classrooms, the school comprises a rich variety of spaces, covering 61 spaces for teamwork and informal encounters, 38 seminar rooms, 11 intimate lecture rooms shaped like amphitheaters, and 1 auditorium.

 "I am deeply convinced that personal encounters between people are of great value for an economic university like the Frankfurt School of Finance and Management.
 That is why our new campus is centered around communication and openness.
-It is a place for ambitious learning, research and consulting, which acts like a magnet and will give us a great boost on our way to becoming one of the best business schools in Europe," says Professor Dr. Udo Steffens, President of the Frankfurt School of Finance & Management.
+It is a place for ambitious learning, research, and consulting, which acts like a magnet and will give us a great boost on our way to becoming one of the best business schools in Europe," says Professor Dr. Udo Steffens, President of Frankfurt School of Finance & Management.